 When you take medication to treat high cholesterol, you need to follow your health care provider’s directions carefully.
-If you do not take them exactly as prescribed, they can make you sick.
+If you do not take medications as prescribed, they may not work like they’re supposed to.

 Cholesterol Drug Tips